Wag-Media/wagmedia-com-bot/test.md

 ## Remove Reactions

+### Posts

-- if a regular user removes a reaction it should also be removed from the db
+- 1️⃣ if a regular user🤷‍♂️ removes a reaction it should also be removed from the db
-- if a superuser removes a reaction it should also be removed from the db
+- 1️⃣ if a superuser🦹 removes a reaction it should also be removed from the db
-- if a superuser removes a category reaction also remove it from the db
+- 1️⃣ if a superuser🦹 removes a category reaction also remove it from the db
-- if a superuser removes **the last** category from a post that is published, unpublish the post
+- if a superuser🦹 removes **the last** category from a post that is published, unpublish the post
+- 1️⃣ if a superuser🦹 removes **the last** category from a post that is published, inform the user
-- if a superuser removes a payment reaction recalculate the total payment amount of the post and store to the db
+- 1️⃣ if a superuser🦹 removes a payment reaction recalculate the total payment amount of the post and store to the db
-- if a superuser removes **the last** payment reaction from a post, also unpublish the post
+- 1️⃣ if a superuser🦹 removes **the last** payment reaction from a post, also unpublish the post

+### Odd Jobs

+- ?

 ## Old Messages